MarcJAndersen/rrdfqbcrnd0/README.md

 This is a private repository until I get comfortable with publishing code in the open :-)

-Please note: thinks like author, contributors etc are now not correct.
-Some place I have just filled in an author, most often using my own e-mail.
+Please note: fields like author, contributors etc are presently not correct.

 Marc Andersen